 I have one additional required course for my program.
 How can I be sure to get in the course?

-Please consult with your program advisor or specialist, who will work with the CCaTS curriculum team.
+Please consult with your program coordinator or specialist, who will work with the CCaTS curriculum team.

 Where are classes held?

-Locations are noted on the course syllabus and schedule.
+Links to virtual courses are noted within the course syllabus and schedule.